Deeply supervised salient object detection with short connections: Experiments and Analyses

-\para{F-measure and MAE.} We also compare our approach with the existing methods in terms of F-meature and MAE scores.
-F-measure and MAE of methods are shown in \tabref{tab:comparision}.
-As can be seen, our approach achieves the best score (maximum F-measure and MAE) over all datasets as listed in \tabref{tab:comparision}.
-Our approach improves the current best maximum F-measure by 1 percent.
+We also compare our approach with the existing methods in terms of F-meature and MAE scores.
+The quantitative results are shown in \figref{tab:comparision}.
+As can be seen, our approach achieves the best score (maximum F-measure and MAE) on all datasets as listed in \figref{tab:comparision}.
+On the ECSSD and SOD datasets, our approach improves the current best maximum F-measure by 1 point, which is a large margin as the values are already very close to ideal value 1.
+In regard to MAE scores, our approach achieves a more than 1-point decrease on MSRA-B and PASCALS datasets.
+On the other datasets, there are still at least 0.09 points improvements.
+This implies that the number of wrong predictions in our case is significantly less than the other methods.

-Besides, we also observe that the proposed approach behaves even better over more difficult datasets, such as HKUIS \cite{li2015visual}, PASCALS \cite{li2014secrets}, and SOD \cite{martin2001database, movahedi2010design}, which contain a large number images with multiple salient objects.
+Besides, we also observe that the proposed approach behaves even better on more difficult datasets, such as HKUIS \cite{li2015visual}, PASCALS \cite{li2014secrets}, and SOD \cite{martin2001database, movahedi2010design}, which contain a large number of images with multiple salient objects.
 This indicates that our method is capable of detecting and segmenting the most salient object, while other methods often fail at one of these stages.